 It is strongly recommended that you take out the highest level of private holiday/travel/personal possessions insurance in case of any medical or unforeseen event that might impact on your holiday.

 For advice on driving in Europe check out these links.

 A booking deposit of £250 or 20%, which ever is greater is required to reserve your campervan.
 This can be paid by most major credit and debit cards.
 Unfortunately deposits are non refundable.

 Please note that bookings made within a month of travel must be paid in full.

-A damages deposit of £1,000 (Up to £1,500 for non UK Licence holders) will be required when you collect your vehicle.
-We will make a pre authorisation on your credit for the value of £1,000 (Up to £1500 for non UK Licence holders) to cover any potential damage to the vehicle and/or equipment as outlined in our terms and conditions, charges apply to each occurrence.
+A damages deposit of £1,000 or £1,500 for Grand Californias (£1,500 for non UK Licence holders) will be required when you collect your vehicle.
+We will make a pre authorisation on your credit for the value of the damages deposit to cover any potential damage to the vehicle and/or equipment as outlined in our terms and conditions, charges apply to each occurrence.